Course Outline

 Goal:

 These tasks are designed to apply the language skills you are developing, demonstrate your abilities and receive ongoing feedback on your performance.
-Using a variety of media, language registers and your own creativity, you will complete a series of tasks either individually or in groups throughout the semester.
+Using a variety of media, language registers and your own creativity, you will complete a series of tasks either individually or in groups throughout the trimester.

 Product: Oral and Written Piece